 This piece is about children and the memories and symbolism of our childhood.
 It is also in memory of Zayla.

 Materials: Napkin and tissue papers, ribbons, lace, bling, miniature cups and saucers, buttons, caps, and angel drops.

 12x12 Canvas, Mixedmedia Acrylic

 “But whoever drinks of the water that I will give him shall never thirst; but the water that I shall give him will become in him a well of water springing up to eternal life.”
 (John 4:14)

 Water is considered a symbol of the Holy Spirit.
 The day I asked the Lord Jesus to become my Savior and come into my life, something changed.
 I imagine it is like the verse of John 4:14.
 It is one of life and power.

 16x20 Canvas, Encaustic

 “Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.”
 James 1:17

-I like to think that all things that have happened in my life as a believer, God has meant only for my good.
+I like to think that all things that have happened in my life God has meant only for my good.
 Gifts come in many different shapes and sizes.
 While being thankful for the good things in our lives and the people, it helps to remember ultimately that God is in charge and so whatever we are going through, He has our back.
 In Him we have our purpose.
 And unlike “shifting shadows” God does not change, does not shift like the shadows.

 Shifting (adjective): “shifting objects, lights, or shadows frequently change their shape or appearance. shifting patterns of light.
 Able to be changed and lasting only a short time: variable, brief.